-Thank you for your interest in the Department of Family and Consumer Sciences at Harding University.
 Family and Consumer Sciences has been an integral part of the Harding University academic curriculum since its founding in 1924.
-The strategic planning process has resulted in ongoing curriculum changes, addition of new degree programs, and facility changes to give the graduates a competitive edge in the world of professional practice.
+We off our graduates a competitive edge in the world of professional practice.
 An excellent faculty dedicated to God and their students is the mainstay of the Department.
 Each student is given opportunities for networking with professionals through on-campus lecture series, career shadowing, field trips, internships, and attendance at professional meetings.
 Leadership development is fostered through departmental organizations as well as the state affiliates of professional associations.

-Family and consumer sciences is multidimensional with the overall mission of assisting individuals, families and communities in making informed decisions about their well-being, relationships, and resources to achieve optimal quality of life.
+Family and Consumer Sciences is multidimensional with the overall mission of assisting individuals, families and communities in making informed decisions about their well-being, relationships, and resources to achieve optimal quality of life.
 (AAFCS, 2010) It is one of the most exciting, diverse, and interesting professions that offers graduates a rewarding career in a variety of settings.
-(Explore the typical job titles link for a sampling of career choices.)
 The common link between all practice areas is the way in which professionals address the social, physical and economic well being of individuals, families and communities in their environment.
 The building blocks of human existence-food, clothing, shelter, human relationships, family life, consumer products and services remain the foundation of research, practice, and public policy advocacy.
-(Review the degree programs link for the possibilities.)

 Dr. Beth Wilson, CFCS, CFLE

 Christian professionals dedicated to empowering individuals, strengthening families and enabling communities.

 Prepare Christian professionals to assume leadership roles that support quality of life of individuals and families in contemporary society.